xenify-io/litepaper/README.md

 ## ✨ Burning XNF Tokens

-- Within our protocol, 50% of the ETH collected from daily auctions and 90% of the recycled ETH from each daily cycle are strategically deployed to purchase XNF.
-Following this, 100% of the acquired XNF is immediately and irrevocably burned through an immutable process.
-This guarantees the integrity of the buyback and burn procedures, eliminating the necessity for third-party involvement and consequently mitigating the risks associated with counterparty front-running.
+- Within our protocol, 50% of the ETH collected from daily auctions and 90% of the recycled ETH from each daily cycle are utilized to purchase XNF directly from the market via the WETH-XNF pair on Uniswap v3.
+Subsequently, 100% of the acquired XNF is immediately and irrevocably burned through an immutable process.
+This practice ensures the integrity of the buyback and burn procedures, obviating the need for third-party involvement and thereby mitigating the risks associated with counterparty front-running.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)